rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/UserAudit.md

   - The organization ID of this user audit.
 - orgName: System.String
   - The organization name of this user audit.
+- ipAddress: System.String
+  - The IP address of the user who triggered this audit.
 - id: System.String
   - The ID of the user audit.
 - cluster: Cluster